 Period.

-The tobacco industry tactic of proposing ventilation systems to solve the secondhand smoke problem is being dusted off and promoted by the marijuana industry.
-Industry lobbyists and proponents say, “Just put a ventilation system into your marijuana club and the secondhand smoke problem is solved.”
+The old tobacco industry tactic of proposing ventilation systems to solve the secondhand smoke problem is being dusted off and promoted by the marijuana industry.
+Industry lobbyists and proponents say, “Just put a ventilation system into your marijuana club, and the secondhand smoke problem is solved.”
 Nothing could be further from the truth.

 As has been proven time and time again, ventilation does not eliminate all the poisonous toxins and chemical components of secondhand smoke.
 The science is clear.
 Ventilation systems or air cleaning technologies may reduce odor, but they do not address the serious health risks caused by secondhand smoke exposure.
 Research is showing that negative health impacts, especially to the cardiovascular system, occur quickly even at extremely low levels of exposure to secondhand marijuana smoke.
 The only way to eliminate the health hazards of secondhand smoke is by having a 100% smokefree environment.